LaraFrancken/STREAM-PRS-GSx/README.md

 ## Contact

-For questions or problems when running STREAM-PRS GSx, please leave a message on GitHub or send an email to sara.becelaere@kuleuven.be (STREAM-PRS) or lara.francken@student.kuleuven.be (gene-set extension).
+For questions or problems when running STREAM-PRS GSx, please leave a message on GitHub or send an email to sara.becelaere@kuleuven.be (STREAM-PRS) or lara.francken@kuleuven.be (gene-set extension).